Maintaining Weight Loss After Stopping GLP-1 Medications: Evidence-Based Guide

 Tapering Strategies for Better Outcomes

 Rather than abruptly stopping GLP-1 therapy, gradual dose reduction may improve maintenance success.
+Abrupt discontinuation can trigger a rebound increase in appetite and cravings, making it significantly harder to adhere to the healthy habits developed during treatment.
 Some practitioners recommend:

 • Reducing to maintenance doses rather than discontinuing entirely